Frequently Asked Questions

 Request rate limit reached

-Request rate (TPM or RPM) has reached the limit — wait a bit before retrying
+The request rate (TPM or RPM) has reached the limit; wait a while and try again

 500

-If it persists, contact the upstream service provider
+If it keeps happening, contact the upstream service provider

 501

-The server does not support the requested functionality and cannot complete the request
+The server does not support the requested function and cannot complete the request

 502

-A server acting as a gateway or proxy received an invalid response from the upstream server while attempting to fulfill the request
+When a server acting as a gateway or proxy attempted to execute the request, it received an invalid response from the remote server

 503

-The server is temporarily unable to handle client requests due to overload or maintenance.
-The delay length may be included in the server's Retry-After header
+The server, due to overload or system maintenance, is temporarily unable to process the client's request.
+The length of the delay may be included in the server's Retry-After header.

 504

-A server acting as a gateway or proxy did not receive a timely response from the upstream server
+The server acting as a gateway or proxy did not obtain a response from the remote server in time

 How to view console errors

-The currently active window must be the Cherry Studio client window to open the console;
+The currently active window must be the Cherry Studio client window in order to open the console;

-You must open the console first, then click test or start a conversation or other requests to collect request information.
+You need to open the console first, then click Test or initiate a conversation request to collect request information.

-Network→ Click to view the last entry labeled with a red mark at ②×thecompletions(when errors occur in conversations, translations, or model connectivity checks) orgenerations(when errors occur with painting) → ClickResponseto view the full returned content (the area marked ④ in the image).
+Network→ click the last item marked with a red×in section ②completions(when errors occur in chat, translation, model connectivity checks, etc.) orgenerations(when errors occur in drawing) → clickResponseto view the complete response content (the area marked ④ in the image).

-If you cannot determine the cause of the error, please screenshot this interface and send it to the official group for help.
+If you cannot determine the cause of the error, please send a screenshot of this screen to the official community group for help.

-This inspection method can obtain error information not only during conversations but also during model testing, adding knowledge bases, painting, etc. In all cases you need to open the debug window first, then perform request operations to capture request information.
+This checking method can obtain error information not only during conversations, but also during model testing, when adding knowledge bases, when drawing, etc. In any case, you need to open the debugging window first, then perform the request operation to obtain the request information.

-The name in the Name column (② in the image) varies across different scenarios
+The name in the Name field (② in the image above) will differ depending on the scenario

 Knowledge base creation:embeddings